DECO190/projeto-final-ml-insper/README.md

 - **OBS:** It is important to remember that the model is not perfect and should not be used as a tool to decision-making.
 It is just a study case made by me. 📚

 ## 👑 API:
-- I exported the model to a pickle file and created an API using FastApi to make predictions.
+- I exported the model to a `.joblib` file and created an API using FastApi to make predictions.
 The deploy was made using Railway. (https://railway.app)
 ![alt text](assets/api.png)

 ```bash